MLBazaar/MLBlocks/README.md

 overriding the `build_mlblock` method.
 Other quality-of-life helper functions are provided in the MLParser class as well.

-The MLParser class can be found in `ml_json_parser.py`.

 ## Installation

 ### Install with pip

-MLBlocks is not published in PyPi yet, but you can already install the latest release using pip
+The simplest and recommended way to install MLBlocks is using `pip`:

-	pip install -e git+https://github.com/HDI-Project/MLBlocks.git#egg=mlblocks
+	pip install mlblocks

 ### Install from sources